stm32-rs/stm32-rs/README.md

-**Devices that are nearly identical, like the STM32F405/F415, are supported by ST under a single SVD file STM32F405, so if you can't find your exact device check if its sibling is supported instead.**
+**Devices that are nearly identical, like the STM32F405/F415, are supported by ST under a single SVD file STM32F405, so if you can't find your exact device check if its sibling is supported instead.
+The crate READMEs make this clear.**

 Many peripherals are not yet patched to provide the type-safe friendly-name interface; please consider helping out with this!